-In any case, even if no destination has been configured for the logs in question, they can be found in the detailed context of incidents when an attack occurs.
-For further information on incident analysis, refer to Understanding the types of contexts.
+In any case, even if no destination has been configured for the logs in question, they can be found in the context details when an attack occurs.
+For further information on context analysis, refer to Understanding what makes up a context.

-8.9.1 Recommendations
+8.11.1 Recommendations